earlephilhower/ESP8266Audio/README.md

 Basically the transistor acts as a switch and requires only a drive of 1/beta (~1/1000 for the transistor specified) times the speaker current.
 As shown you've got a max current of (5-0.7)/8=540mA and a power of 0.54^2 * 8 = ~2.3W into the speaker.

+When using the software delta-sigma DAC, even though our playback circuit is not using the LRCLK or BCLK pins, the ESP8266 internal hardware *will* be driving them.
+So these pins cannot be used as outputs in your application.
+However, you can use the LRCLK and BCLK pins as *inputs*.
+Simply start playback, then use the standard pinMode(xxx, INPUT/INPUT_PULLUP) Arduino commands and you can, for example, use those two pins to read a button or sensor.

 ## Using external SPI RAM to increase buffer
 A class allows you to use a 23lc1024 SPI RAM from Microchip as input buffer.
 This chip connects to ESP8266 HSPI port and use external SPI RAM library (https://github.com/Gianbacchio/ESP8266_Spiram).
 You need to choose another pin than GPIO15 for Cs as this pin is already used by the I2S port.
 Here is an example with the Cs pin plugged to GPIO00 on NodeMCU board.